Oil dips on COVID-19 resurgence, fears of more supply

 OPEC+ is set to ease its current supply cuts of 7.7 million barrels per day (bpd) by 2 million bpd in January.

+In the United States, drillers have begun adding oil rigs since cutting them to a 15-year low in August.
+This week, they added the most oil rigs in a week since January, increasing the count by 12 to 205, energy services firm Baker Hughes Co BKR.N said.
+RIG-USA-BHI, RIG-OL-USA-BHI, RIG-GS-USA-BHI

+Money managers cut their net long U.S. crude futures and options positions by 9,442 contracts to 288,454 in the week to Oct.
+13, the U.S. Commodity Futures Trading Commission (CFTC) said on Friday.

-Reporting by Stephanie Kelly in New York; additional reporting by Dmitry Zhdannikov in London, Yuka Obayashi in Tokyo and Florence Tan in Singapore; Editing by David Goodman, Louise Heavens and David Gregorio
+Reporting by Stephanie Kelly in New York; additional reporting by Dmitry Zhdannikov in London, Yuka Obayashi in Tokyo and Florence Tan in Singapore; Editing by David Goodman, Louise Heavens, David Gregorio and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.